Why Today’s ERP Systems Need OMS

 By working in tandem with an existing ERP, an OMS enables retailers to offer the functionality and innovation that modern consumers expect while retaining the robust accounting and finance functionality of an ERP.

-The advantage of integrating an OMS is the ability to add functionality quickly and incrementally.
+The advantage of integrating an OMS in retail is the ability to add functionality quickly and incrementally.
 This allows retailers to focus on achieving quick wins with minimal investment and risk within weeks and months rather than years.

 For example, an OMS enables retailers to implement a click-and-collect service.
 If it is successful and generates revenue, the retailer can incorporate additional functionality such as same-day delivery, drop-ship capability, ship-from-store, and more.
 They can gradually expand their offerings with the least amount of organizational strain.